CartoDB/analytics-toolbox-core/quadkey/bq/doc/REFERENCE.md

 #### LONGLAT_ASQUADINT

 {{% bannerNote type="code" %}}
-quadkey.LONGLAT_ASQUADINT(latitude FLOAT64, longitude FLOAT64, resolution NUMERIC)
+quadkey.LONGLAT_ASQUADINT(longitude FLOAT64, latitude FLOAT64, resolution NUMERIC)
 {{%/ bannerNote %}}

 Returns the quadint representation for a given level of detail and geographic coordinates.

+* `longitude`: `FLOAT64` horizontal coordinate of the map.
 * `latitude`: `FLOAT64` vertical coordinate of the map.
-* `longitude`: `FLOAT64` horizontal coordinate of the map.
 * `resolution`: `NUMERIC` Level of detail or zoom.

 #### QUADINT_FROMQUADKEY